Adversarial Artificial Intelligence

 Result: Important and novel insights that, counterintuitively, conclude adversarial training can increase total risk under threat models for which adversaries have gray-box access to training data.

-Since 2018, Booz Allen has been a leader in advancing the state of the art in machine learning methodologies that safeguard systems against adversarial AI.
-Methods range from adversarial image perturbation robustness for computer vision models and differentially private training for tabular data to behavior-preserving transformations of Microsoft Windows malware.
+Since 2018, Booz Allen has been a leader in advancing the state of the art in machine learning methodologies that safeguard systems against adversarial attacks.
+Methods range from adversarial image perturbation robustness for computer vision models and differentially private training to behavior-preserving transformations of malware.

 Research by Year